-If you agree with the above statement, skepticism is definitely for you.
+If you agree with the above statement, skepticism is for you.
 But it isn’t a fun path to take.
 It doesn’t help you win more arguments, doesn’t make you popular and certainly doesn’t make you feel special or clever.

-If, on the other hand, you don’t agree with the above statement then you can believe whatever you like!
+If, on the other hand, you don’t agree with the above statement, you can believe whatever you like.
 You can pick and choose the reality which makes you feel good.
 You can live in a world where wizards are real, supermarkets sell unicorn meat and leprechauns faked the moon landing.
 But please remember: skeptics aren’t disagreeing with you because they aren’t willing to believe.
 We are willing to believe, we just can’t live with ourselves if we do it in the absence of good evidence.

 A short anecdote to finish.
 A while ago I was stopped by someone in my town centre who wanted to tell me about their religion.
 It happened to be a religion I am not a member of.
 This shouldn’t shock or offend you by the way; with over 4,000 religions in the world, you probably don’t believe in at least 3,999 of them.

 The man in the street talked to me about his beliefs and I asked a few questions like “what made you believe?” and “what can you give me that will convince me?”
 The conversation went on for a long time and became circular.

 I realised, long afterward, why he failed to convert me: he was trying to tell me about all the wonderful things his religion offered.
 How much peace it brought him, how happy it made him and how much order it had brought to his life.
 Good for you, I thought, but that doesn’t sway me away from my own religious perspective.